polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/executor.md

 The Wasm execution environment can be more restrictive than the native execution environment.
-For example, the Wasm runtime always executes in a 32-bit environment with a 4 GB memory limit.
+For example, the Wasm runtime always executes in a 32-bit environment with a configurable memory limit (up to 4 GB).

 For these reasons, the blockchain prefers to do block construction with the Wasm runtime even though Wasm execution is measurably slower than native execution.